GAM-team/GAM/docs/Inbound-SSO.md

 This will be useful in scripts that create|update a profile and then want to perform subsequent GAM commands that reference the profile.

+If `returnnameonly is specified, `inProgress` is returned if the API does not return a complete result.

 ```
 gam delete inboundssoprofile <SSOProfileItem>
 ```